srsampson/SingleCarrier/README.md

 #### QPSK Modem
-A Single Carrier 1600 Baud Coherent QPSK Modem
+A Single Carrier 1600 Baud QPSK Modem

 #### Description
 1600 Baud QPSK or 2-bits per symbol is 3000 bit/sec.
 The preamble uses BPSK for syncronization.
 One frame of BPSK preamble, and eight frames of QPSK data.